audrow/fitbit-goal-setter/DIRECTION.md

 Today I added a test for reading and writing to CSV summary files.
 I also added code to get a date range.
 This will be useful to get the caching system pulling all dates Fitbit data.

+## 2021-11-01

+Today I hope to finish up the caching system.
+This may be tricky as creating the summary file involves computing many things in the correct order.
+For example, I have to keep track of the goals and the total active steps.

+## Results

+I made good progress on the caching system.
+I almost have all of the data that I need.
+I just need to add the daily steps goals.
+Once I have that, I can save the output to a file.
+I think that I will generate it every time, that seems easier than reading the data in.

+One challenge with my current architecture is that it is quite hard to test the higher level components.
+This is because I have made a functional approach and rely on the functions.
+I could pass in the functions as arguments.
+This motivates that I could have used classes and passed in those classes, aka injecting those dependencies.
+I doubt that I'll have time for this, since it is a larger architectural change.